Tyrrrz/Tyrrrz.me/data/blog/creative-use-of-extension-methods/index.md

 This way, the interface enforces writing to the most generic destination, a `Stream`.
 Now we are no longer limited to files and can target a variety of different outputs as well.

-The only downside to this approach is that the more basic operations are not as straightforward as they used to be — now you need to set up a concrete instance of a `Stream`, wrap it in a `using` statement, and pass it as an argument.
+The only downside to this approach is that the more basic operations are not as straightforward as they used to be — now you need to set up a concrete instance of a `Stream`, wrap it in a `using` statement, and then pass it as an argument.

 Fortunately, this downside can be completely negated with the use of extension methods: